 What is an EU citizen NTL application?

-An EU citizen NTL application is essentially an administrative process by which an EU citizen in the UK with either indefinite leave to enter (ILE) or indefinite leave to remain (ILR) can apply for confirmation of their lawful status on a BRP.
+An EU citizen NTL application is essentially an administrative process by which an EU citizen in the UK with either indefinite leave to enter (ILE) or indefinite leave to remain (ILR) can apply for confirmation of their lawful status on their eVisa.
 Any person who holds ILE or ILR, and is ordinarily resident in the UK, will be free from immigration time restrictions and will be classed as settled.
-Provided you are eligible, you can apply for an NTL BRP where:
+Provided you are eligible, you can apply for an NTL eVisa where:

-you would like to upgrade any non-digital proof of your ILR or ILE status, for example, where you have a passport vignette sticker, you can exchange this for digital confirmation of your immigration status in the form of a new-style BRP
+- you would like to upgrade any non-digital proof of your ILR or ILE status, for example, where you have a passport vignette sticker, you can exchange this for digital confirmation of your immigration status in the form of an eVisa

-you have legitimately changed your identity since being granted indefinite leave and would like this confirmed on a BRP.
+- you have legitimately changed your identity since being granted indefinite leave and would like this confirmed.

 Who is eligible to make an EU citizen NTL application?